 - Coordinating both sides of the body

-- Difficulty differentiating between the left and right sides
+- Differentiating between the left and right sides

 - Fearful of the feet leaving the ground

-- Does not cross the midline of their body while playing or performing tasks
+- Crossing the midline of their body while playing or performing tasks

 - Avoiding games and tasks that need gross motor skills